OmarKHDR/Relay/README.md

 - **api/v1/** - REST API endpoints and controllers for the first version
 - **middlewares/** - Express.js middleware functions for auth, validation, etc.
 - **utils/** - Helper functions and utility modules used across the application like loggers and other things

-## use utilities logger instead of console.log for better logging
+## Notes

-## License
+- use utilities logger instead of console.log for better logging

 ## Contact
 For any queries or support, please contact the development team.